fred-lev/jenkins-docker/README.md

 Note:

-For testing purposes I've run this on a t2.large in Aws.
+For testing purposes I am runnig this on a t2.large in AWS.